tshepang/blog/content/my Argparse tutorial now part of official Python documentation.md

 I am very glad that [a tutorial] I started writing over 2 months ago has finally been added to [the howto section] of CPython documentation.
 It took a lot of iteration (over 7) in total before finally being accepted.
-But even then, it\'s still not fully satisfactory for me, and I really hope that someone else with fresh eyes is going to go through all of it and offer improvements.
+But even then, it's still not fully satisfactory for me, and I really hope that someone else with fresh eyes is going to go through all of it and offer improvements.
 Even better, I hope people will find it useful.
 I know I would have when I started doing argument parsing.
 I found [the